Progress report for ENC22-213

 Project Outcomes

-We intend to distribute a project impact survey later in 2024 to assess learning and action outcomes by those who attended both Indiana events.
+We intend to distribute a project impact survey in 2025 to assess learning and action outcomes by those who attended any of the three in-person events.

-To offset costs not supported by SARE (including meals and additional staff time and travel), Sand County Foundation has secured sponsorship of Leadership for Midwestern Watershed events from Field to Market, Conservation Technology Information Center, Purdue University, the Environmental Protection Agency, General Mills, Nutrien, ISG Engineering, and The Nature Conservancy.
-We anticipate growing our pool of sponsors for future events.
+To offset costs not supported by SARE (including meals and additional staff time and travel), Sand County Foundation has secured sponsorship of Leadership for Midwestern Watershed events from Field to Market, Conservation Technology Information Center, General Mills, the Environmental Protection Agency, Purdue University, Iowa State University, ISG Engineering, Nutrien, Nestle Purina, the Iowa Soybean Association, American Farmland Trust, and The Nature Conservancy and Compeer Financial.
+These sponsorship offset approximately 25% of total LMW costs (direct costs, staff time, and indirect costs), with registration fees covering approximately 18%.

-We are in the process of constructing a detailed, geospatial database of several hundred watershed-based agriculture conservation projects and their project leaders across the Midwest, to be make public later in 2024.
-This will enable watershed project leaders to better identify other projects and leaders.
+We are in the process of constructing a detailed geospatial database of watershed-based agriculture conservation projects and their project leaders across the Midwest, to be made public later in 2025.
+In collaboration with Iowa State University we have developed a prototype online geospatial map of watershed projects in Iowa, and with the Wisconsin Department of Agriculture, Trade and Consumer Protection we are initiating a similar map of projects in Wisconsin.
+Once complete and integrated with other states, this product will enable watershed project leaders to better identify other projects and leaders.
 Also Sand County Foundation will promote this digital project inventory to potential funders of watershed projects, especially in the private sector.

-Responses from the two in-person events confirmed the value of time to network with peers, including across state lines, and the value of having farmers’ voices on the agenda.
+Responses from the two in-person events (2022 and 2023) confirmed the value of time to network with peers, including across state lines, and the value of having farmers’ voices on the agenda.
 Specific comments include:

 “This was my first interaction with this group.
 Very happy to have found you!”